loganfreeman/algorithms/README.md

 # algorithms
-This is a accumulation of algorithm lectures.
+This is an accumulation of algorithm lectures.